Vegas007/Metin2-Builtin-Debug-Formatter/README.md

 # Metin2 Builtin Debug Formatter

-A simple debug class which is used for output the messages.
+A simple debug class which is used for output the messages for debugging.

 The class doesn't need to be called, we've added the functions into built-in functions.

-The purpose was to ease the work of developers, the new method:
+The purpose was to ease the work of developers.

 Difference between them?
 - Using the new method